 The Student Privacy Pledge

-The Student Privacy Pledge will hold school service providers accountable to:
+The Student Privacy Pledge holds school service providers accountable to:

 Not sell student information